willdahlgreen/nicar2022_qgis2/README.md

 On making that choice, you get a popup so that you can make the right selection.
 What we want to do is select features from our power plant point dataset that `are within`  the counties shapefile, so we modify the options in our Select by Location popup to reflect that, as you can see below.

-The last thing is that we we want to ensure that the `Selected features only` option is ticked, so that only the power plants in our selected states of Los Angeles, Orange county and San Bernadino will be selected.
+The last thing is that we we want to ensure that the `Selected features only` option is ticked, so that only the power plants in our selected counties will be selected.
 We have also selected to create a new selection and then we can press `Run`.

 ![Selecting by location choices](screenshots/qgis2_scrn22_select_by_location_popup_options.png)